Looking for a digital camera? These are the cream of the crop!

 Zoom lenses do precisely what the name implies; they can zoom in to different focal lengths, meaning you can stay in the same spot but get your subject closer in the frame.
 Zoom lenses will have a focal length range — like a popular 18-55mm lens — indicating just how far they can go.
 The higher the number, the more zoomed-in the lens can go.
 These lenses are often used for wildlife photography, sports photography, and other situations where you can't get as close to the action.

-There are a ton of different lenses to choose from, and which lenses you may need will depend on the type of photography you're doing.
+There are many different lenses to choose from, and which lenses you may need will depend on the type of photography you're doing.
 At the end of the day, most DSLR and mirrorless cameras will come with a basic lens to get you started.
 After using that lens for a while, you can decide what the next lens you want might be.
 Are you constantly shooting portraits, shooting at dusk, or just doing street photography?
 Grab a prime lens.
-Are you trying to shoot your kid's hockey game, or snap a picture of bird's up in trees?
+Are you trying to shoot your kid's hockey game or snap a picture of birds up in trees?
 You'll want to pick up a zoom lens.

 📹 Can a digital camera record video?

-Yes, pretty much all modern digital cameras can shoot video most cameras on this list can shoot 4K video, but not all 4K video is of equal quality.
+Yes, pretty much all modern digital cameras can shoot video.
+Most cameras on this list can shoot 4K video, but not all 4K video is of equal quality.

 The term 4K video only describes the resolution of the video.
-It doesn't take into account the quality of that video when it comes to sensor quality, or frame rate, or anything else.
+It doesn't take into account the quality of that video when it comes to sensor quality, frame rate, or anything else.

 As a general rule of thumb, the 4K video you grab from a point-and-shoot camera won't be making the next blockbuster film; however, if you plan to post that footage on social media, then it may look just fine.
 Of course, if you are looking to make a short film, or want your YouTube video to pop, quality 4K video from a mirrorless or DSLR camera is the way to go.